mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

 ## <a id="topic10"></a>Creating Resource Queues

-When you create a resource que for a role, you provide a name, set an active query limit, and optionally a query priority for the resource queue.
+When you create a resource queue for a role, you provide a name, set an active query limit, and optionally a query priority for the resource queue.
 Use the [CREATE RESOURCE QUEUE](../ref_guide/sql_commands/CREATE_RESOURCE_QUEUE.html) command to create new resource queues.

 ### <a id="topic11"></a>Creating Queues with an Active Query Limit